rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 # :simple-neovim: Turning Neovim into an advanced IDE

+!!! danger "Wrong instructions"

+    With the release of version 2.5, the instructions on this page are no longer correct; its use is not recommended for new installations.
+For more information see [the main page of the guide](./index.md).

 ## :material-arrow-bottom-right-bold-outline: Pre-requisites

 As specified on the NvChad site you need to ensure the system meets the following requirements: